flycse/meg310-project/README.md

-# Flycse Project
+# flycse Project

-Flycse is a transportation information platform that provides users with real-time data, offering an intuitive interface powered by modern web and mobile technologies.
+flycse is a transportation information platform that provides users with real-time data, offering an intuitive interface powered by modern web and mobile technologies.

-This project is developed as part of the MEG310 course at Acibadem University.
+This project is developed as part of the MEG310 course.
 Below you'll find key information about the project and its development.

 ## Project Details

-- **Project Name:** Flycse
+- **Project Name:** flycse
-- **Course:** [Insert Course Name]
+- **Course:** MEG310
 - **Instructor:** [Instructor Name]
-- **Semester:** [Spring/Fall Year]
+- **Semester:** Spring25
-- **Student Number(s):** [Student Number(s) or Group Number]
 - **Group Members:**
-    - Efecan Arat (Student Number: 210402018)
+    - Efecan Arat
-    - Doğukan Gökduman (Student Number: 210402002)
+    - Doğukan Gökduman
-    - Bahadır Kümüş (Student Number: 210402005)
+    - Bahadır Kümüş

 ## Project Objective